mehdi123dj/VIZ_API/README.md

   * **positionX** is the position of the node along x axis
   * **positionY** is the position of the node along y axis
   * **feature** is a numeric vectorized representation of the attribute of the node pre computed by the user (this will be used to train the model, if the option is choosed, and make some prediction on node classification)

-### Color Map file
-Here you can change the colormap for nodes and edges.
-The default color when there is too much classes is grey with #999999

 # Some known issues
 * Because I use the dcc.store component and because this component store in browser memory the file that are saved it is impossible to store big files (>150 MB) furthemore it is quasi impossible to use the app on a mobile